 Inventories are stated at the lower of cost and net realisable value.
-Net realisable value represents the estimated selling price for inventories less all estimated costs of completion and costs necessary to make the sale.
+Net realisable value represents the estimated selling price for inventories less all costs necessary to make the sale.

 Financial instruments

 Financial assets and financial liabilities are recognised in the consolidated statement of financial position when a group entity becomes a party to the contractual provisions of the instrument.